raphaelstolt/llms-txt-php/README.md

 ## What's llms.txt?

 Think of it like `robots.txt` for LLMs.
 The evolving spec is available over [here](https://llmstxt.org/).
+For the structure of a `llms.txt` file you can also have a look at this repository's [llms.txt](llms.txt) file.

 ## Installation and usage